Vignesh-Jothi/task-manager-dasktop/README.md

 1. Enable 2FA in Google Account
 2. Go to Security → App Passwords
 3. Generate password for "Mail"
-4. Use generated password in TaskManager
+4. Use generated password in Tasktronaut

 #### Summary Content